 Redefy is available in the following areas: CO, FL, GA, IL, NC, SC, TN, TX, VA.

-Flat-fee MLS services in Florida
+Flat fee MLS companies in Florida

-As mentioned before, a flat-fee MLS service will post your listing on the local MLS, usually for a low, upfront fee.
+A flat fee MLS service will post your listing on the local MLS, usually for a low, upfront fee.
 In Florida, this will typically cost you a couple hundred dollars.

 Tech-savvy sellers who want to manage their listings on an online platform